ba-st/Buoy/docs/Comparison.md

 # Comparison

-This package include classes for comparing objects and generating hash.
-These classes can be use to define `=` or `hash`.
+This package includes classes to comparing objects both for equality and for identity.
+They are typically used to implement the `=` and `hash` methods.

 ## `ExclusiveLogicalOr`
 It builds an exclusive or with all arguments.
 There are three ways of using it: